 The brilliantly comprehensive, Pulitzer-Prize winning book, “The Warmth Of Other Suns”: The Epic Story of America’s Great Migration” by Isabel Wilkerson details the crushing experiences of southern agricultural workers in the 20th century.
 After reading this book, I began to think that saying a prayer before eating was not a bad thing.
 A prayer/a hymn for the picker and the picker’s children.
 A prayer for the oyster-shucker and the oyster-shucker’s children, a prayer for the cane cutter and the cane cutter’s children.
 A prayer for all those who harvest and box and pack our meals.

 An aphorism for THE THIRD NIGHT OF KWANZAA, UJIMA:

-SHE NOR HE IS HEAVY, ALL ARE MY COMRADES IN GLOBAL CAMARADERIE
+SHE NOR HE IS TRULY HEAVY, ALL ARE MINE IN GLOBAL COMMUNITY

 for more on Breena Clarke’s books, go to www.BreenaClarke.com